VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 Have more VTrans questions?
 Find answers on our FAQ page.

-A Corridor of Statewide Significance (CoSS) is a group of roadways, rail lines, and other facilities that support travel between regions in Virginia and beyond.
-There are twelve CoSS in the state.
+A Corridor of Statewide Significance (CoSS) is set of roadways, rail lines, and other facilities to support interregional travel within and outside the state.
+There are twelve designated CoSS in Virginia.
+The Commonwealth Transportation Board (CTB) is responsible for the designation and study of these multimodal corridors per the Code of Virginia, section § 33.2-353.

-Activity Centers are areas of regional importance.
-They have a high density of economic and social activity and are linked to the Regional Networks (RNs).
+Activity Centers are defined as “areas of regional importance that have a high density of economic and social activity” and are associated with the Regional Networks (RNs).
+Activity Centers have been identified through stakeholder input.
+Please utilize InteractVTrans MapExplorer to view or download VTrans Activity Centers.

-Activity Centers are areas with a high density of economic and social activity.
-To classify them, VTrans analyzed the number and type of jobs in each center.
-Jobs were grouped into three clusters:
+For the purposes of VTrans, Activity Centers are defined as areas of regional importance that have a high density of economic and social activity.
+The number and type of jobs within the Activity Centers was analyzed, and jobs were divided into three industry clusters:

-• Local-Serving: Most activity serves the local population.
+• Local-Serving: An Activity Center that primarily serves the local population; and

-• Knowledge-Based: Activity depends on skilled labor and serves a broader market than Virginia.
+• Knowledge-Based: An Activity Center that relies on skilled labor and serves a broader market than Virginia.

 The Urban Development Area (UDA) Travel Market includes two types of growth areas:

-• Narrower subdivision streets and smaller turning radii at intersections
+• reduction of subdivision street widths and turning radii at subdivision street intersections.

 • Tier 1: Raw land with interested seller